 For the 2025 code cycle, the Statewide CASE Team used the IMPLAN model software53, along with economic information from published sources, and professional judgement to develop estimates of the economic impacts associated with each of the proposed code changes.
 Conceptually, IMPLAN estimates jobs created as a function of incoming cash flow in different sectors of the economy, due to implementing a code or a standard.
 The jobs created are typically categorized into direct, indirect, and induced employment.
-For example, cash flow into a manufacturing plant captures direct employment (jobs created in the manufacturing plant), indirect employment (jobs created in the sectors that provide raw materials to the manufacturing plant) and
+For example, cash flow into a manufacturing plant captures direct employment (jobs created in the manufacturing plant), indirect employment (jobs created in the manufacturing plant), and